DDM-Lab/janus/README.md

 #### nodeGame

+Note that we have rearranged nodeGame a little since this was first written.
+Updating this section of this document remains a TODO.
+It will be updated soon.

 Version 7.1.0 (the latest stable version as of 24 March 2022) of nodeGame is installed in /home/ddmlab/experiments/, and configured to start when Janus boots, serving nodeGame out of port 8080.

 In an effort to keep the world on Janus cleaner and tidier than the mess we had on Halle, please use this installation of nodeGame to serve your nodeGame games, rather than installing many copies of nodeGame, each using a different port.
 To do so